microsoft/winrtc/samples/README.md

  <img src="/docs/tempsnip.png">

-11. Then Click Join to establish a video call between the two devices.
+11. Then Click Join to establish a connection between the two devices for a video call.

 ---